Theo Murphy international scientific meeting organised by Professor Joseph Conlon, Dr David Marsh and Dr Helen Russell.

 Poster session and short talks

 There will be a poster session at 17:00 on Wednesday 24 October, and the opportunity to give a short talk at the meeting.
-If you would like to apply to present a poster and / or give a talk presentation please submit your proposed title, abstract (not more than 200 words and in third person) author list, name of proposed presenter and institution to the Scientific Programmes team no later than Friday 14 September.
+If you would like to apply to present a poster and / or give a talk presentation please submit your proposed title, abstract (not more than 200 words and in third person) author list, name of proposed presenter and institution to the Scientific Programmes team as soon as possible.
 Please note that both poster and talk presentation places are limited and are selected at the organiser's discretion.
 Abstracts will only be considered if the presenter is registered to attend the meeting.

 Attending this event